Staying In: What To Do At Home This June

 Seasonal recipes, buzzy new books, TV launches and gardening inspiration

-While the sunnier weather often means we’re out and about more, spring at home also brings plenty of joy.
-This season offers bountiful fresh produce, meaning it’s a great time to get stuck into some seasonal cooking – think wild garlic risotto, leafy green salads and asparagus aplenty.
-There’s lots to be getting on with in the garden too, whether that’s getting green-fingered with some flower planting or simply lying on the grass with a chilled glass of rosé and a good book (2026 has already been a particularly good year for new fiction).
-And let’s be honest: whatever the weather we’re always up for a bit of TV time, and thankfully April has seen a spate of exciting show launches too.
+While the sunnier weather often means we’re out and about more, late spring and early summer at home also brings plenty of joy.
+This season offers bountiful fresh produce, meaning it’s a great time to get stuck into some seasonal cooking – think juicy strawberries, fresh elderflower and asparagus.
+There’s lots to be getting on with in the garden too, whether that’s getting green-fingered with some flower planting or lying on the grass with a chilled glass of rosé and a good book.
+And let’s be honest: whatever the weather, we’re always up for a bit of TV time, and thankfully May has seen a spate of exciting show launches too.
 Read on for your ultimate guide to staying in this month.

 For more daily recommendations direct to your inbox, sign up to our Staying In, Going Out newsletter.